vedshivade/EHR-Browser/README.md

 # EHR-Browser

-_Please read the article here to understand what the end goal of this project is: [GPT-4, Microsoft, and Epic](https://arstechnica.com/information-technology/2023/04/gpt-4-will-hunt-for-trends-in-medical-records-thanks-to-microsoft-and-epic/)_

 EHR-Browser is a powerful tool that utilizes OpenAI's Davinci-003 language model and a simple graphical user interface (GUI) to enable users to interactively inquire about patient-specific data and general information stored in the MIMIC-III dataset.
 The MIMIC-III dataset is used to simulate a hospital database.

 This version is not just limited to patient-specific information but is now equipped with the capability to find correlations between random sets of data within the database, providing in-depth analysis when a specific subject_id is not provided.

 The EHR-Browser is an attempt at building a "pseudo" domain-specific LLM.
 The ultimate goal is to develop a tool that, if integrated into hospital EHR systems, could significantly enhance physicians' ability to ask and retrieve answers to specific queries.

+<i>David, meet [Goliath](https://arstechnica.com/information-technology/2023/04/gpt-4-will-hunt-for-trends-in-medical-records-thanks-to-microsoft-and-epic/). <i>

 ## Table of Contents